FigmaAI/TalkToFigmaDesktop/README.md

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

+> [!TIP]
+> **First Time Contributors**: Start by checking our [Issues](https://github.com/FigmaAI/TalkToFigmaDesktop/issues) page for beginner-friendly tasks labeled with `good first issue`.
+We also appreciate documentation improvements and bug reports!

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)